K 12 Sept 2021 Learn

 Why is understanding indoor air quality (IAQ) important in a school setting?

 Poor IAQ can affect a student’s performance.
 More importantly, pollutants can affect the health of teachers and students.
-According to the EPA, 1 in 13 students have asthma.
+According to the EPA (as of 2009), asthma affects 7.1 million (about 10%) of children in the United States.
 Asthma can be magnified by poor IAQ caused by “sick” buildings.
 Compounding that, airborne viruses like influenza and Coronaviruses (like COVID-19) can spread in classroom settings due to students and teachers having long periods of time within a space.

 What are the common causes of poor indoor air quality (IAQ)?